MicrosoftDocs/sdk-api/sdk-api-src/content/tuner/nn-tuner-iesevent.md

 Implements a generic event interface that can deliver and encapsulate events that are raised by devices that work with the Protected Broadcast Driver Interface (PBDA).
 PBDA devices pass <b>IESEvent</b> objects in calls to <a href="https://msdn.microsoft.com/3781e50c-ab19-4bfa-86d6-af12223019ca">IESEventService::FireESEvent</a>.
       Any devices that have registered to receive an event can call <b>IESEvent</b> methods to get data from the event.

-For more information about PBDA, download the specification from <a href="http://go.microsoft.com/fwlink/p/?linkid=132926">http://go.microsoft.com/fwlink/p/?linkid=132926</a>.

 ## -inheritance